 macOS 12 - What We Expect

-Apple is developing the next-generation version of macOS at its headquarters in Cupertino, California, with the new software set to be shown off this summer at the annual Worldwide Developers Conference.
+Apple is developing the next-generation version of macOS at its headquarters in Cupertino, California, with the new software set to be shown off this June at the annual Worldwide Developers Conference.

 There are months to go before the new macOS update is unveiled, and we don't know what to expect just yet, but we'll be updating this roundup as details about the new operating system leak out.